 During busy times allow at least 1 hour to drive between Broken Hill and Mundiville.
 Make sure you’ve picked up your vehicle pass and wristbands from the Broken Hill Racecourse in Broken Hill before you drive to Mundiville (unless you had them delivered).

 At the Mundi Mundi Bash campsite boundaries are marked out, similar to a caravan park.
 You’ll receive a minimum of approx. 90sqm per vehicle.
 Shapes of campsites will vary slightly, but most will be around 13.5m x 6.75m.

 You’ll be camping on the red dirt Mundi Mundi plains, north of the Barrier Ranges.
-The campground is suitable for 2wd vehicles including motorhomes & caravans.
-On road caravans are suitable for the site.
+The campground is suitable for 2WD vehicles including motorhomes & caravans.

 We expect that 99% of setups will fit in the generous campsite allocation, however if your big-rig physically doesn’t fit, we will have a few larger sites available.

-For more info on camping, see the FAQ page
+For more info on camping, see the FAQ’s.

 If you’d like to camp as a group with other vehicles, you’ll need to arrive at the Mundi Mundi Bash site together.
 You won’t be able to save a spot for a later arrival.